A sweet & tangy salad perfect for summer!

 • Balsamic Vinaigrette.
 A simple mix of good quality olive oil and balsamic vinegar combined with honey makes the most simple but absolutely delicious dressing!

 • Grilled Chicken.
-To avoid using too many extra ingredients, we’ll be marinating this in very similar ingredients to what you’ve already used but with the addition of a few more common pantry staples (garlic powder, brown sugar, paprika, thyme, etc.).
+We’ll be marinating this in very similar ingredients to what you’ve already used but with the addition of a few more spices!

 • Swap out the fruit.
 Try blueberries, figs, or even apples.

 • Try a different nut.
-Walnuts or almonds go great.
+Walnuts or almonds would also go great.

 • Change the cheese.
 Try goat cheese, blue cheese, Parmesan cheese, or even mozzarella cheese.